mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 NOTE - there is also the concept of congruencies - or strengths within activity systems.
 Where appropriate these systems strengths and positive alignments are helpful to note [@kamanga_contradictions_2021].

 On a smaller scale, design tensions exist.
 These do not block progress completely but may disrupt some activities.
-Combinations of tensions can compound to create longer lasting and more serious conflicts if not resolved [Engestrom early].
+Combinations of tensions can compound to create longer lasting and more serious conflicts if not resolved [Engeström early].
 The concept of levels of contradictions are helpful [@sannino_cultural-historical_2018] the forth being a conflict.

 In Sannino's later work on transformational agency TADS conflicts are examined - greater scope than tensions - thus larger shifts are implied.